Tuition and Fees

 The cost of books and supplies can vary from semester to semester.
 Also, different programs have different requirements.
 For example, students in engineering technologies programs generally will spend more on supplies and equipment than students in business technologies programs.
 The first semester usually is the most expensive, as students purchase books and supplies at that time that will be used in later semesters also.

-Students with pending financial aid in excess of their tuition and fees may charge books against their pending financial aid, using their SurgeCard, at the College’s Follett Bookstore located on the ground floor of the ATLC Building (Clifton Campus).
+Students with pending financial aid in excess of their tuition and fees may charge books against their pending financial aid, using their SurgeCard, at the College’s Follett Bookstore located the first floor of the ATLC Building (Clifton Campus).

 Cooperative Education Credit Charges